RahulARanger/Cooking-Website/README.md

 So i have compressed/reduced the quality of the videoes Used in the program so as to publish in this flatform...

-But if do require this Project with high quality video :
+But if you do require this Project with high quality video :

 Download the whole Files from : https://drive.google.com/open?id=1GPT-fzDrCg8FVcDCITTihOboaj-b-4el